-THE COMMUNITY RESILIENCE FACILITATOR PROJECT
+THE COMMUNITY RESILIENCE FACILITATOR PROGRAM

 For more information about the CRF program, including fees and scheduling, please contact email@example.com